The 6 Best Dog Jumpers Australia: Tested & Evaluated 2023

 If you have a pooch at home that needs a little extra warmth sometimes, a dog jumper is not a bad idea at all.
 My dog loves his!

 So, we have established that your dog is cold and may need an extra layer.
 What should you be looking out for?
+This is what our team of independent experts suggest you keep a look out for:

 This is the biggest thing when considering purchasing clothing for your dog.
 Just as you would when purchasing clothes for yourself, the perfect fit is everything.
 And, no, the shaggy oversized jumper look does not translate well to dogs.
 It will just irritate them to have large pieces of fabric hanging from them.
 They would rather curl up with a blanket if the jumper is going to be that loose.